-LucidIoT Modbus TCP Server
+LucidIoT Modbus TCP/IP Server

-The LucidIoT data acquisition and control module can acquire and control up to 16 analog and digital signals.
+The LucidIoT data acquisition and control module can acquire and control up to 16 analog and digital I/O signals.

 The Modbus TCP/IP field-bus protocol based on top of the Modbus application layer uses TCP/IP protocol and Ethernet link layer instead of the serial transfer used by Modbus RTU or ASCII.